Clubs & Activities

 The Bright Lights Choir of Eisenhower extra-curricular activities are available to students so they can pursue their interests or hobbies even further.
-The Bright Lights of Eisenhower, a choral ensemble that meets before school, is an opportunity for the upper grade level students to devote additional time to developing musical skills, such as singing, reading music, creating vocal harmonies and working as an integral part of a music ensemble.
+The Bright Lights of Eisenhower, a choral ensemble that meets after school, is an opportunity for the upper grade level students to devote additional time to developing musical skills, such as singing, reading music, creating vocal harmonies and working as an integral part of a music ensemble.
 As students take part in this ensemble, it is my goal to expose them to challenging and engaging musical experiences that will inspire them throughout their lives!
 For more information.
 Contact Jennifer Brown

 Help "green" our school!
 Eco-Eagles Green Team is open to all Eisenhower Elementary students in grades 1-5.
 The club is designed to increase the children's awareness of environmental issues and to promote positive green changes to our school.
 It is a wonderful way to have a real impact on our school environment.
 The club meets once a week after school.
 There are three distinct sessions during the school year each focusing on a different ecological issue.
 Contact Marti Hirsch